 I keep track of everything.
 Every workout documented, regular checkups from the doctor, and a strict diet.

-It’s not so far off from the way I kept notes on my successes and failures in seduction.
+It’s not so far off from the way I kept notes on my successes and failures with social intelligence.
 I had several notebooks full of research, questions, and field reports.

 Here are a few tips:

 - Document when and how long you practiced.
 To track your progress you’ll need a timeline.
 Be sure to date each practice session and how long your practice session lasted.

 - Set a specific goal before you go out.
 What are you working on?
 This means writing down a clear and achievable goal for the night.
 Many people go out with the intention of practicing social skills, but not the intention of practicing a piece of the skill set.
 Break it down, practice it in parts, and eventually, you’ll be better at the art form as a whole.